Written by Olivia-P, NurtureCalc Team

-4 min readHow Many Extra Calories Do You Need When Breastfeeding?
+4 min readHow Many Calories Do You Need When Breastfeeding?
+(Plus: How to Calculate Your Number)

 Why nutrition matters so much in the postpartum period—and how to ensure you're getting enough.